 In 2014 Ingredion entered an agreement with Alliance Grain Traders (AGT) to be AGT's distributor of that company's pulse flours, protein and bran ingredients, a move that complements three of Ingredion's growth platforms - wholesome ingredients, texturizers, and nutritional ingredients.

 In 2013 the company expanded its infrastructure, opening a new dry-starch production facility at its manufacturing plant in Bedford Park, Illinois, and expanding of its global R&D facility in Bridgewater, New Jersey to help meet increased market demand.

 Mergers and Acquisitions

-In fall 2014, Ingredion agreed to acquire Iowa-based Penford Corp., a maker of carbohydrate-based specialty starches used by the paper, packaging, and food industries, for $19 per share in cash.
-The deal, which could close by the end of the year, is valued at $340 million.
+In 2014 Ingredion agreed to acquire Iowa-based Penford Corp., a maker of carbohydrate-based specialty starches used by the paper, packaging, and food industries, for $19 per share in cash.
+The deal is valued at $340 million.

-The purchase of National Starch from the Netherland's Akzo Nobel in the fourth quarter of 2010 extended the company's reach into Asia -- giving it access to Chinese food businesses -- and added higher-margin processed items, and provided a platform for growth in Europe.
+The acquisition of National Starch from the Netherland's Akzo Nobel in 2010 extended the company's reach into Asia -- giving it access to Chinese food businesses -- and added higher-margin processed items, and provided a platform for growth in Europe.
 The addition of National Starch, gave Ingredion more than 35 manufacturing sites in 15 countries.